Run a Free Montana Warrant Search on Any Resident

 While some agencies may require fees for processing official records, this resource discusses how to find low- or no-cost options that can reveal whether a warrant has been issued in Montana for you or someone you know.

-Are Warrant Records Available to the Public in Montana?
+Are Warrant Records Publicly Available in Montana?

 The Freedom of Information Act (FOIA) holds governments accountable for maintaining and producing official records to the general public to inspect on request.1 This act exists in different forms from state to state.